Mukhalingam: Culture

 The dating of the temples has been contested among historians.
 The temples have been variously dated from late eighth century to eleventh century CE.
 The earliest among them was constructed in the late eighth or early ninth century and the latest one dates to early eleventh century.
 Later in 17th century Maharaja of Paralakhemundi Estate renovated this temple.
 Every year famous Chakratirtha Snana (holy bath) is taken by pilgrims.
 Lakhs of pilgrims visit from Odisha and Andhra Pradesh on the auspicious day to take the holy bath and take blessings of Lord Shiva.
-Before 1936 it was under undivided Ganjam District.